rohanaj/django-oauth-example/README.md

     We can use Django OAuth Toolkit to make a Web OAuth2.0 server.
     For this example I have used grant_type as password.
     This is a shopping cart app.The Api made in DRF.

-# To include Django-OAuth-Toolkit the following is added to INSTALLED_APPS--
-    INSTALLED_APPS = (
+    To include Django-OAuth-Toolkit the following is added to INSTALLED_APPS => INSTALLED_APPS = (
     ...
     'oauth2_provider',
     )